Indoor swap meet: History

 Swap meets in the U.S. long consisted of U.S.-born vendors who sold mostly secondhand goods in outdoor spaces.
 In the 1970s, Latino immigrants started selling cultural goods and affordable services at swap meets in Southern California and some swap meets started resembling the tianguis, open-air markets, of Mexico.
 At the same time, drive-in movie theaters were becoming less popular, and their owners eagerly rented them out during the day to outdoor swap meets, which proliferated.
 Then, mostly Korean immigrants used their connections in the growing import/export trade with Asia to establish their own swap meet stalls and stock them with new, cheap goods from Asia instead of secondhand goods.
-In the 1980s and 1990s as properties South Los Angeles and parts of Central L.A. became abandoned and thus, cheap, Korean immigrants bought them and turned them into indoor swap meets.
+In the 1980s and 1990s as properties in South Los Angeles and parts of Central L.A. became abandoned, Korean immigrants bought them and turned them into indoor swap meets.

 Connection with gangsta rap

 A former Sears store in Compton turned into the Compton Fashion Fair indoor swap meet.
 Music stall operator Wan Joon Kim helped launch the career of various local gangsta rap artists, as did Steve Yano at the Roadium on Redondo Beach Boulevard in Torrance.